 I am currently accepting PhDs in Politics and International Relations.

 Please get in touch if you would like to discuss your research ideas further.

 - Political Sociology

 - Military History

-I have continued working on a series of joint publications resulted from my research project, 'War Commemoration, Military Culture and Identity Politics in Scotland' funded by the Carnegie-Trust for the Universities in Scotland (Jan 2017-Jan 2018), and two rounds of follow-up fieldwork in 2018-19 supported by the School of Social Sciences of the University of Aberdeen, with Dr Emma Dolan (University of Limerick) and Dr Kandida Purnell (Richmond University, London), who initially worked as Project Research Assistants and now as co-authors.
+I have continued working on a series of joint publications resulted from my research project, 'War Commemoration, Military Culture and Identity Politics in Scotland' funded by the Carnegie-Trust for the Universities in Scotland (Jan 2017-Jan 2018), and two rounds of follow-up fieldwork in 2018-19 supported by the School of Social Science of the University of Aberdeen, with Dr Emma Dolan (University of Limerick) and Dr Kandida Purnell (Richmond University, London), who initially worked as Project Research Assistants and now as co-authors.
 See updates: https://twitter.com/scot_war

 My doctoral research looked at the political discourses of war commemoration in the UK and Russia.
 In particular, it examined the deployment of war meaning-making practices centred on British and Russian military fatalities of modern conflicts from the 1980s to 2000s through the analysis of media coverage, physical and virtual memorials, and commemorative ceremonies.
 The findings of this research outlined in my book, The Politics of War Commemoration in the UK and Russia (Palgrave, 2016).

 Research Talk: 'Lady Haig, Scottish remembrance and support of Scottish disabled veterans', Local Heritage Group, in cooperation with the Stonehaven library and Live Life Aberdeenshire, https://www.abdn.ac.uk/socsci/events/18042/ (3 November 2022)